ShubhaGururaja/SwampUp2022/sup002-distribution/README.md

   ![](.images/repo-verify.png)

-- If the data is not present on the instance , Please let the Jfrog Team know about it
+- If the above data is not present on the instance , Please let the Jfrog Team know about it
 - Make sure the JPD platform has Edge nodes added to the instance and are Online .
-Go to settings menu -> Platform Management -> Registered JPDs
+Go to settings menu -> Platform Management -> Registered JPDs to validate

 ## Documentation on Distribution